Third Party Payment Processors: The Complete Small Business Guide

 How does third party credit card processing work?
 Start here to learn what third party processors are, the benefits of using one, and the risks for small businesses.

-Also known as payment service providers (PSPs), third-party processors make it possible for a business to sign up for an account online and start accepting non-cash payments almost immediately.
+Also known as payment service providers (PSPs), third-party payment processors make it possible for a business to sign up for an account online and start accepting non-cash payments almost immediately.

 What Is A Third-Party Payment Processor?